Adhai Din Ka Jhonpra: Conversion into a mosque

 The original building was partially destroyed and converted into a mosque by Qutb-ud-Din-Aibak of Delhi in the late 12th century.
 According to a local legend, after defeating Vigraharaja's nephew Prithviraja III in the Second Battle of Tarain, Muhammad of Ghor passed through Ajmer.
 There, he saw the magnificent temples, and ordered his slave general Qutb-ud-Din-Aibak to destroy them, and construct a mosque – all within 60 hours (that is, 2 1/2 days).
 The artisans could not build a complete mosque in 60 hours time, but constructed a brick screen wall where Ghori could offer prayers.
 By the end of the century, a complete mosque was built.

+The mosque was the second mosque to be built by the Mamluks of Delhi (the first being the Quwwat-ul-Islam mosque).
 The central mihrab in the mosque contains an inscription indicating the completion date of the mosque.
 It is dated Jumada II 595 AH (April 1199 CE).
-This makes the mosque one of the oldest in India, and the second mosque to be built by the Mamluks of Delhi (the first being the Quwwat-ul-Islam mosque).
 Another inscription, dated Dhu al-Hijjah 596 AH (September–October 1200 CE), names Abu Bakr ibn Ahmed Khalu Al-Hirawi as the supervisor of construction.
 This makes Adhai Din Ka Jhonpra one of the oldest mosques in India, and the oldest surviving monument in Ajmer.

 Iltutmish, the successor of Qutb-ud-Din-Aibak, subsequently beautified the mosque in 1213 CE, with a screen wall pierced by corbelled engrailed arches — a first in India.
 An inscription on the central arch of the screen as well as two inscriptions of the northern minaret contain his name.
 The second arch from the south names one Ahmed ibn Muhammad al-Arid as the construction supervisor.